DavidMunera28/IS601-final-project/UserStories.md

 **Action:** Click the ‘Subscribe’ button in the home page’s hero section.

-**Result:** A new page appears containing an email newsletter signup form.

-### Story 3-1d

-**Description:** Having reviewed the information available on the website, Frida has built up enough interest in WayWize that she’s ready to turn her interests into action - she will need to do more research and obtain the appropriate budgetary approval before making a purchase, but in the meantime she can start gathering information for an ROI.

-**Action:** Click the ‘Subscribe’ button in the home page’s call-to-action section.

-**Result:** A new page appears containing an email newsletter signup form.
+**Result:** Call-to-action section on index page appears containing an email newsletter signup form.

 ### Story 3-2

-**Description:** Frida reviews the email newsletter signup form page.
+**Description:** Frida reviews the email newsletter signup form.

-**Action:** The page contains the following elements…
+**Action:** The form contains the following elements…
-* A decorative image
-* A title with text: “This Way to Seamless Navigation Solutions”
-* The following subtext: “Join our mailing list to receive exclusive updates and offers about cutting-edge facility and venue mapping solutions.”
 * An email input field.
 * An option to choose the ways in which the user consents to being contacted (‘Email’ is the only option for now).
 * A privacy notice.